Neapolitan Chocolate Pastiera

 • 1 Tart pan Tart pan

-Preparation of Neapolitan Chocolate Pastiera
+Preparation of the Neapolitan Chocolate Pastiera

 • First, prepare the shortcrust pastry by combining the ingredients and mixing them well.